Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback

-Executability measures the proportion of steps in the plan that are executable within the VH environment.
-This metric does not assess correctness of individual action plans in achieving the final goal.
-Thus, while Executability primarily evaluates performance of the Body-LLM, the Brain-LLM generated plans influence this score, as unrealistic plans result in misaligned commands.
+\textbf{Executability (EXEC)} measures the proportion of steps in the plan that are executable within the VH environment.
+This metric does not assess the correctness of individual action plans in achieving the final goal.
+Thus, while EXEC primarily evaluates the performance of the Body-LLM in our approach, Brain-LLM generated plans influence this score too, as impractical plans result in misaligned commands.